Why is Leo Rover the way it is?

 Leo Rover is designed for you

-Now you know why the Leo Rover mobile robot looks the way it does.
-Hopefully, in this article, we’ve answered all the questions regarding the vehicle’s design that have been bothering you.
-But keep in mind that the Leo Rover robot is constantly going through a never-ending process of development and improvement to be as suitable for your needs as possible, so who knows, its design might change again over time.
+After reading this article, you should have a better understanding of the Leo Rover mobile robot’s design and what guided us.
+But keep in mind that this compact vehicle is constantly going through a never-ending process of development and improvement to be as suitable for your needs as possible, so who knows, its design might change again over time.

 See more blog posts: